 Your child’s healthcare provider can discuss surgery with you, if it is an option.

 Timed voiding means urinating at scheduled times.
 It lets kids who are potty trained empty their bladders on a regular basis.
 This helps prevent infections and avoid wetting accidents.
 To practice timed voiding, your child will need to visit the bathroom at set times throughout the day.
 Their healthcare provider can suggest how often your child should urinate.
 Your child should not wait until the urge to urinate arises before using the toilet.

 Left untreated, children with this condition are likely to have bladder and kidney problems.
 Constipation and the inability to hold in stool may also be more likely.
 You can take steps to help with these problems.
 Your child’s healthcare provider can discuss your child’s condition with you and how your child is likely to progress long-term.
-Also, the condition may change over time so it will need to be monitored throughout your child’s lifetime.
+Also, the condition may change over time.
+It will need to be monitored throughout your child’s lifetime.

 Dealing with neurogenic bladder can be hard to cope with.
 Incontinence can also cause embarrassment and lead to self-esteem issues for your child.
 Your support and patience are vital for your child’s treatment and emotional development.
 It takes work and time to learn how to best manage your child’s condition.
 Encourage your child’s success by ensuring that they follow the treatment plan.
 In some cases, a psychological therapist can help the child and family follow the treatment plan.

 If you have questions, talk to your child’s care team.
 Also, look for support materials in your local library or bookstore.
 These online resources can also be helpful: